7Cedars/loyalty-program-next/README.md

 - [ ]  Simplify folder structure by moving files from components to top folder oin both vendor and customer app
   - [x]  create a custom hook: 'useLoyaltyTokens'. params = {LoyaltyTokens, status (loading, isSuccess, isError), refetching}.  -- build as much as possible on code that I have.
   - [ ]  replace all the parts where I load LoyaltyTokens with this custom hook.
+- [ ]  Fix naming in code
+  - [ ]  Gift, Voucher, Token...
+Get a clear logic, and implement consistently throughout.
+  - [ ]  ...
 - [ ]  Setup dynamic reading of ABi's - otherwise I will be constantly copy-pasting as I develop the contracts.
 - [ ]  Deploy on Vercel
 - [ ]  Deploy on test net